The Association started life in 1982 with a handful of members and now has members all over England, Scotland, Wales and Northern Ireland.

 - We have good and close relations with the able-bodied bowls associations within the UK.

 - These contacts have helped the BWBA to persuade the governing bodies to accept wheelchair bowlers as equals.

-- We can also hire BWBA wheelchairs out to members if they need to borrow them for a nominal fee.
+- We can also hire BWBA wheelchairs to members for a reasonable charge.